 - ► The major version is the integer result of \luatexversion divided by 100.
-The primitive is an 'internal variable', so you may need to prefix its use with \the depending on the context. - ► The minor version is the two-digit result of \luatexversion modulo 100. - ► The revision is reported by \luatexrevision.
-This primitive expands to a positive integer. - The full version number consists of the major version, minor version and revision, separated by dots.
+The primitive is an 'internal variable', so you may need to prefix its use with \the or \number depending on the context. - ► The minor version is a number running from 0 upto 99. - ► The revision is reported by \luatexrevision.
+Contrary to other engines in LUAMETATEX is also a number so one needs to prefix it with \the or \number.2 - ► The full version number consists of the major version (X), minor version (YY) and revision (ZZ), separated by dots, so X.YY.ZZ.